AaltoSciComp/scicomp-docs/training/scip/summer-kickstart.rst

 Jun 2020 / FGCI Summer Kickstart
 ==================================

+.. admonition:: News

+   This workshop may be streamed.
+This is not decided yet, but if it is, it will be at https://twitch.tv/coderefinery.

+   Before the workshop:

+   * See the :ref:`prerequisites <kickstart-2020-prereq>` below.

+   * Request a HPC account (see university-specific instructions in prerequisites).

+   * Verify you can connect to your cluster (but if you can't, the last thing on Monday will a help session to get it working).

 Part of the :doc:`Scientific Computing in Practice
 </training/scip/index>` lecture series at Aalto University.